Are students or parents permitted to enter CIS campuses?

 - support their child to exercise and rest after school.

-Will I be refunded for any unused ECA classes or lunch services during the distance learning period?
+Will I be refunded for any unused ECA classes, lunch services and bus services accrued during the 2020-2021 school year?

 How can CIS families help to prevent the spread of COVID-19?